 - Don’t press breadcrumbs into the meat

-“The secret to a perfect schnitzel is in the gentle breading technique.”
+“The secret to a perfect dish is in the gentle breading technique.”

 Experts say to use panko breadcrumbs for an extra crispy coating.
 You want a delicate, golden-brown outside that’s light and crunchy.